imartayan/tocify/README.md

 `tocify` is written in Python and requires `cpdf` for pdf files and `djvulibre` for djvu files.

-At the moment, `tocify` does not accept filenames containing spaces.

 ```
 usage: tocify.py [-h] [--clean] [--offset n] toc file